SonnyXu/pokemon-card-game/README.md

 - **Update to Version 1.2.0**

-  Player now can save their games.
+  Players now can save their games.

-  We now use the npm package jsonwebtoken insteand of passport.
+  We switched to using jsonwebtoken insteand of passport.

 - **Update to Version 1.1.0**